oneapi-src/level-zero-spec/scripts/core/PROG.rst

 Applications may desire to reserve large virtual address ranges to make available to its custom allocators.
 These ranges can be sparsely mapped using one or more physical memory objects.
-It is recommended that the application queries the recommended page size for each suballocation to ensure the implementation can use an optimal page size.
+It is recommended that the application queries the page size for each suballocation to ensure the implementation can use an optimal page size for the mappings based on the alignments used for starting address and size used.

 The following example makes a 1GB reserved allocation and then makes both 128KB and 8MB sub-allocations.